aesthetic-suite/framework/docs/unified/properties.md

 ## Animations

-Inline keyframes can be defined by passing an object, or an array of objects to `animationName`.
+Inline keyframes are a compound property that can be defined by passing an object, or an array of objects to `animationName`.

 ```js
 {